cogeotiff/rio-tiler/docs/colormap.md

 }
 ```

-Colormaps can be `discrete` (having sparse value) or `linear` (with values stricly from 0 to 255).
+Colormaps can be `discrete` (having sparse value) or `linear` (with values strictly from 0 to 255).

 ### Custom colormaps

-The `rio_tiler.colormap.cmap` object holds the list of default colormaps and also allow users to registed new ones.
+The `rio_tiler.colormap.cmap` object holds the list of default colormaps and also allow users to registered new ones.

 **discrete** (with custom entries, not limited to uint8 type)